-Norway has a corporate culture for consensus and compromises, fostering micropolitics and power.
-However, power and politics are considered non-issue in Norwegian project management.
-This peculiarity is that the Norwegian organization's image is democratic and equal, involving all employees (Olaisen and Revang 2017).
+Scandinavia has a corporate culture for consensus and compromises fostering micropolitics and power.
+Power and politics are, however, considered a non-issue in Scandinavian project management.
+This peculiarity is that Scandinavian organizations' image is democratic and equal, involving all employees (Olaisen and Revang 2017a).
 Project management is the temporary leadership of teams and the management of working groups compared to more permanent organizational forms.
 To succeed in project management, you need both to deliver the results and be reappointed by your peers for new projects.
-The project manager role fosters micropolitics and power in the role intentions and experiences even if not included in any of the role descriptions in any of the four investigated companies.
-The rules of the project management process are learned on the road as streetwise project tools and attitudes and by that as critical success factors (Olaisen and Revang 2017, 2018).
+The project manager role fosters micropolitics and power in the role intentions and experiences even if not included in any of the four investigated companies' role descriptions.
+The rules of the project process are learned on the road as streetwise project tools and attitudes and by that as critical success factors (Olaisen and Revang 2018).

 There is a knowledge gap in project management between what we know and what we do not know about the function of micropolitics and power.
 Micropolitics and power represent what we formally do not know.
-However, everybody sees the importance of handling micropolitics and power, and we may then say our problem represents what we do not know.
-The practical usefulness of the concepts of micropolitics and power for project management is evident, and the theoretical need for knowledge about the concepts is thus also overdue.
+Everybody, however, sees the importance of handling micropolitics and power, and we may then say our problem represents what we do not know that we know.
+The practical usefulness of micropolitics and power for project management is evident, and the theoretical need for knowledge about the concepts is thus also overdue.
+We have as a theoretical contribution proposed a general model for power and micropolitics in organizations.